 In 2006, when David Cox ’05 moved 1,200 miles from Pullman to Phoenix, he didn’t have many ties to the community.
 Hungry for new friends, he emailed the Washington State University Alumni Association and learned that Lisa Steele-Haberly ’99 in Tucson could help him track down local alumni.
 It turned out that she was head of the area’s chapter of the alumni association.
 Cox immediately offered to help organize outings.
 “We just started coordinating,” he says.
 “She would plan alumni events in Tucson, and I would organize things in Phoenix.”
 He helped pull together networking events, game viewing parties, and Northwest wine tastings at local … » More …

 Robert Williams ’79, a banking executive, is the current president of the WSU Alumni Association.
 He started volunteering with the University in the 1980s by joining the advisory board for the College of Business and later found his way to the Alumni Association.
 He is also on the Board of Trustees for the WSU Foundation.
 Recently, Williams met with WSM’s Hannelore Sudermann to talk about his time as a student and what he enjoys about volunteering with the Alumni Association.

 Why did you choose WSU?
-In high school, I was a four year track and field letterman.
-At that time, WSU had one … » More …
+In high school, I was a four year track and field letterman. … » More …

 This year, the WSU Alumni Association had tremendous support from its volunteers, especially those serving as president, members of the board of directors, chapter leaders, and Alliance representatives.
 In keeping with a tradition established in 1999, the WSUAA at its spring 2010 board meeting recognized eight outstanding alumni with Alumni Ambassador Awards.